-Registered investment advisers are required in this Item to provide you with certain financial information or disclosures about Wiley's financial condition.
+Registered investment advisers are required to provide you with certain financial information or disclosures about Wiley's financial condition.
 Wiley has no financial commitment that impairs its ability to meet contractual and fiduciary commitments to clients, and has not been the subject of a bankruptcy proceeding.